ARMmbed/BLEIntros/Docs/Advanced/CustomGAP.md

 The code for the application is in the **app.js** file.
 It is written in JavaScript and can be modified in real time.
 Try making a modification, save the changes, and watch them load to the Evothings client on your phone.

 This demo is very simple but provides a starting point for more advanced programming.

-______
-Copyright © 2015 ARM Ltd. All rights reserved.